-1 INTRODUCTION AND SCOPE OF THE 2011 EDITION
+INTRODUCTION AND SCOPE OF THE 2009 EDITION

-The 2011 edition of the Test Roadmap contains some significant changes to many of the tables; includes a new section on 3D/TSV testing.
-A survey on Cost of Test was completed in 2009 and again this year and the results are included in the Cost of Test Focus topic section.
-The SOC/DFT and Logic sections also have been significantly reworked.
+The 2009 edition of the Test Roadmap contains some significant changes to many of the tables; includes a new section on Adaptive Test; includes some discussion of 3D silicon devices; and added accelerometers to the Specialty Devices section.
+A survey on Cost of Test was completed in 2009 and the results are included in the Cost of Test Focus topic section.
+The high speed interfaces section was heavily updated.
+Other sections of the chapter contain only minor revisions.